zama-ai/concrete/docs/compilation/composing_functions_with_modules.md

 In this case, the policy states that the first output of the `collatz` function can be forwarded to the first input of `collatz`, but not the second output (which is decrypted every time, and used for control flow).

-It is possible to use an `fhe.Wire` between any two functions, it is also possible to define wires  with `fhe.AllInputs` and `fhe.AllOutputs` ends.
-For instance in the previous example:
+You can use the `fhe.Wire` between any two functions.
+It is also possible to define wires  with `fhe.AllInputs` and `fhe.AllOutputs` ends.
+For instance, in the previous example:
 ```python
     composition = Wired(
         [